KxSystems/ldap/README.md

 Sets options globally or per session that affect LDAP operating procedures.
 Reference [ldap_set_option](https://www.openldap.org/software/man.cgi?query=ldap_set_option&sektion=3&apropos=0&manpath=OpenLDAP+2.4-Release)

-Syntax: .ldap.setOption[global;option;value]
+Syntax: `.ldap.setOption[global;option;value]`

 Where

 - global is a boolean on whether to set the value globally (true) or for the session (false)
 - option is a symbol for the option you wish to set.
+See supported options below.
 - value is the value relating to the option.
 The data type depends on the option selected (see below)

 Supported LDAP options